IBM-Cloud/terraform-provider-ibm/website/docs/d/is_backup_policy_job.html.markdown

 		- `more_info` - (String) Link to documentation about deleted resources.
 	- `href` - (String) The URL for this snapshot.
 	- `id` - (String) The unique identifier for this snapshot.
+	- `remote` - (Optional, List) If present, this property indicates that the resource associated with this referenceis remote and therefore may not be directly retrievable.
+		Nested schema for **remote**:
+		- `account` - (Optional, List) If present, this property indicates that the referenced resource is remote to thisaccount, and identifies the owning account.
+			Nested schema for **account**:
+			- `id` - (Computed, String) The unique identifier for this account.
+			- `resource_type` - (Computed, String) The resource type.
+		- `region` - (Optional, List) If present, this property indicates that the referenced resource is remote to thisregion, and identifies the native region.
+			Nested schema for **region**:
+			- `href` - (Computed, String) The URL for this region.
+			- `name` - (Computed, String) The globally unique name for this region.
 	- `name` - (String) The user-defined name for this snapshot.
 	- `resource_type` - (String) The resource type.